Archive | Chocolate RSS feed for this section

 Measure out dough into 16 portions of roughly 3 tablespoons of dough per cookie.
 If you don’t desire such enormous cookies, portion out the cookies in 2 tablespoon chunks.
 Arrange cookies 2 inches apart on prepared baking sheets, baking no more than 8 cookies at a time, per sheet (lest your cookies ooze into one another and attach into one long cookie).

-Bake cookies 1 tray at a time, in the center of the oven, until cookies are golden brown and still puffy, and the centers are still soft, about 10 to 14 minutes for cookies made in 3-tablespoon portions, fewer minutes for smaller cookies.
+Bake cookies 1 tray at a time, in the center of the oven, until cookies are golden brown at the edges, still slightly puffy, and lighter-colored in the middle, with centers that are still soft.
+This will be about 9 to 12 minutes for cookies made in 3-tablespoon portions, fewer minutes for smaller cookies (oven temperatures may vary, and convection definitely makes a difference, so start with 9 minutes and check your cookies every minute after to get to know your oven’s cookie-friendliness).
 Transfer baking sheet to wire rack.
 Allow cookies to cool almost completely before eating (I like a still-warm cookie, but you can certainly let the cookies cool completely before eating and nothing bad will come of it).

 Makes 16 to 24 cookies, depending on how large your cookie dough portions are.